aurimas13/Communication-of-Services/README.md

 for Consumer Event and [here](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/Dockerfile) for Propagator Event.

+`IMPORTANT NOTE:` - You will need to create docker network as shown through the docker run usage of it.

 Before running events on Docker, you will need to make a bit of changes in `.env` file:
 - Refer to [Configuration](#configuration) for instructions to change **ENDPOINT** (particularly)